 The Psychology programme at the University of Twente stands out for its combination of investigating and designing.
-Unlike many other psychology courses in the Netherlands, the programme at the University of Twente also focuses on applying that knowledge.
+Unlike many other psychology programmes in the Netherlands, the programme at the University of Twente also focuses on applying that knowledge.
 So it is a smart choice if you are interested in both the theoretical and practical sides of psychology.
 ‘Psychological Design’ teaches you to analyse a psychological problem, after which you design an application aimed at influencing human behaviour.
 For instance, can you use ‘serious gaming’ to help children to learn how to handle diabetes?

 Technology is playing an increasingly important role in everyday life.
 But how can you design technology that suits the skills and values of people?
 And how can technology give you more insight into the behaviour of people?
 What role can technology play in influencing behaviour, for instance in healthcare and social work?
 At the University of Twente, we often use digital media and innovative technological applications for these types of psychological questions.
 Think, for instance, of smart apps that are used to warn people about dangerous situations.

 The Bachelor’s programme at the UT offers you plenty of scope for choosing elective subjects.
 In the second year of our Bachelor’s programme, you can choose between five optional modules.
 These fit in with the specializations that feature in the Psychology Master’s at the University of Twente:

 - Positive Psychology & Technology (Clinical Psychology)